How To Accept What You Cannot Change

 Like forgiveness and reconciliation.

 Think of it as a light switch.
-There is the old-fashioned on-and-off switch, which is consistent with the Serenity Prayer.
+There is the old-fashioned on and off switch, which is consistent with the Serenity Prayer.

-And then there is the dimmer switch, which tones up or down the lighting in any room.
+And then there is the dimmer switch, which tones up or tones down the lighting in any room.

-The Serenity Prayer should, therefore, not be looked at as “either-or.” “black-and-white,” “yes or no,” “right or wrong,”
+The Serenity Prayer should therefore not be looked at as “either-or.” “black-and-white,” “yes or no,” “right or wrong,”

 ESPECIALLY DEATH!
 We cannot change that.
-We must accept it and move on.
+We must simply accept it and move on.
 And it is a process.

 A time to be born and a time to die!
 We must accept that reality when we lose our loved ones.